tedsluis/tmux.conf/README.md

 (note: this subroutine will become active after you login again)

 ### Set the correct XTERM
-Your default terminal may not support a number 256 colors.
+Your default terminal may only support 16 colors instead of 256 colors.
 In this can you could change your XTERM by adding this to ~/.bashrc in your home directory:
 ````
 export TERM=screen-256color
 ````
 (note:this setting will become active after you login again)

-### Add other colors
+### Modifying tmux colors
 Tmux colors (for windows, panes, status bar, etc) can be set within the ~/.tmux.config.
 A small script called [colors.pl](https://raw.githubusercontent.com/tedsluis/tmux.conf/master/colors/colors.pl) can be very helpful.
 It shows screen colors with their color number (and name):
 [![tmux colors](https://raw.githubusercontent.com/tedsluis/tmux.conf/master/colors/colors.jpg)](https://raw.githubusercontent.com/tedsluis/tmux.conf/master/colors/colors.jpg)